 Up Close With 18th Century Village Life

-Fortress Louisbourg was not just a militarys fortress.
-It was also a vibrant and lively village, complete with fishermen, farmers, families, merchants, clergy and a host of feathered and four legged residents.
+Fortress Louisbourg was more than a militarys fortress.
+It was also a vibrant and lively mid-1700’s village, complete with fishermen, farmers, families, merchants, clergy and a host of feathered and four legged residents.

-Plan Your Own Fortress Louisbourg Adventure
+Planning A Fortress Louisbourg Adventure

 All images from C.Biederman.